karthik-44/WorkRelatedFatalityStudy/README.md

 ### Task 9.
 What are the top 10 states that had the most workplace fatalities from shootings?
-The task is to calculates the top 10 states which have most fatal incidents happed from shooting.
+The task is to calculate the top 10 states which have most fatal incidents happed from shooting.

 |    state     | shooting_fatalities |